Plan your visit

 Toilets and baby changing facilities

-The male toilets are on the end of the museum building nearest the West Gate with the female toilets on the other end near to the garden room as is the accessible toilet.
-Baby changing facility is available in the female accessible toilet, there is also a pull chord alarm.
+The male toilets are on the end of the museum building nearest the West Gate with the female toilets on the other end near to the Garden Room, as is the accessible toilet.
+Baby changing facilities are available in the female accessible toilet, there is also a pull chord alarm.

 Eating at Arbeia